+Deep Snow and Sand Mode -

-Mud/Sand Mode - For navigating tight trails and over obstacles.
-Mud/Sand mode automatically engages 4x4 High and the electronic locking differential for improved off-road capability, and provides a comfortable steering feel.
+For navigating tight trails and over obstacles.
+Deep Snow and Sand mode automatically engages 4x4 High and the electronic locking differential for improved off-road capability, and provides a comfortable steering feel.

-Baja Mode - For high speed off-road driving.
-Baja mode automatically engages 4x4 High and optimizes the throttle control for better response and torque delivery.
+Baia Mode - For high speed off-road driving.
+Baia mode automatically engages 4x4 High and optimizes the throttle control for better response and torque delivery.

 Rock Crawl Mode - For optimum rock-climbing ability.
-Rock mode prompts you to put your vehicle in 4x4 Low and automatically engages the electronic locking differential.
+Rock mode prompts you to put vour vehicle in 4x4 Low and automatically engages the electronic locking differential.
 Rock Crawl mode optimizes the throttle and transmission response to provide you additional control of your vehicle.

-Note: If you select the Mud and Sand, Baja or Rock mode, the traction and stability control performance degrades and the warning indicator illuminates in the instrument cluster.
+Note: If you select the Deep Snow and Sand, Baja or Rock mode, the traction and stability control performance degrades and the warning indicator illuminates in the instrument cluster.

 Note: The Terrain Management System has diagnostic checks that continuously monitor the system for proper operation.
-Certain drive modes will not be available based on gear shifter position.
+Certain drive modes are not available based on gear shifter position.
 If a mode is unavailable due to a system fault, the mode defaults to Normal.